 There are about 18,000 publicly assisted affordable housing units within Saint Paul; roughly 9,400 are subsidized through the PHA.
 Other units have resulted from citywide policies and efforts.
 Barriers to affordable housing include a lack of funding, land, and zoning regulations that restrict housing production at greater densities.
-The City finances preservation, rehabilitation and construction of affordable housing citywide using city-owned and discounted County-owned land and local, state, and federal funds and financing tools - LIHTCs, Federal and State Historic Preservation Tax Credits and issuing Housing Revenue bonds..
+The City finances preservation, rehabilitation and construction of affordable housing citywide using city-owned and discounted County-owned land and local, state, and federal funds and financing tools - LIHTCs, Federal and State Historic Preservation Tax Credits and issuing Housing Revenue bonds.

-City Council Resolution 18-1204 outlines a broad range of actions to support greater housing supply and stability including efforts to create and preserve housing affordable at all income levels; address racial, social and economic inequalities in housing; create infrastructure to stabilize housing; fund an Affordable Housing Trust Fund; and continue to fund down payment assistance for first-time homebuyers.
+City Council Resolution 18-1204 outlines a broad range of actions to support greater housing supply and stability, including efforts to create and preserve housing affordable at all income levels; address racial, social and economic inequalities in housing; create infrastructure to stabilize housing; fund an Affordable Housing Trust Fund; and continue to fund down payment assistance for first-time homebuyers.
 The Resolution also called for housing funded through the HRA to accept Section 8 vouchers; added points to the LIHTC scorecard for senior housing; and increased use of Tenant Remedies Actions.
-It also mandated housing production goals for the next 10 years with at least one-third affordable to households at 30-50% AMI, and called for an equitable development scorecard for investment decisions to ensure community benefit.
+It also mandated housing production goals for the next 10 years with at least one-third affordable to households at 30-50% AMI.

 The City has established sustainable building regulations to increase the environmental and financial sustainability of development.
-Upfront investments in energy efficiency increases costs of new construction/major renovation but results in structures that are more sustainable and energy efficient which cost less to operate and maintain over time, which directly benefit LMI tenants.
+Upfront investments in energy efficiency increases costs of new construction/major renovation but results in structures that are more sustainable and energy efficient which cost less to operate and maintain over time, which directly benefits LMI tenants.

-In 2016 and 2018, the City increased zoning flexibility to allow more types of housing such as Accessory Dwelling Units (ADUs), and in 2020, it updated its Residential Multifamily (RM) zoning districts to support greater flexibility for multifamily development (including a move from a minimum lot area per unit standard to a Floor Area Ratio standard).
 In 2021, the City eliminated minimum requirements for off-street parking in the zoning code; the goal is to reduce development costs for housing, and spur development of new housing and businesses while reducing vehicle miles traveled through alternatives such as the use of transit and bikeways.
-The City completed and adopted Phase 1 of a 1-4-unit housing study including zoning code amendments to reduce barriers to neighborhood-scale residential development and diversify housing options in March 2022.
+The City completed and adopted Phase 1 of a 1-4-unit housing study including zoning code amendments to reduce barriers to allow increased density in neighborhood-scale residential development and diversify housing options in March 2022.

 In addition, in the past two years, CDBG funding was provided for community land trust housing to extend homeownership opportunities to lower income residents, and City and State allocated funds for deferred down-payment assistance loans designed to make homeownership possible for lower income residents by reducing private mortgage requirements.
-City continues to preserve Naturally Occurring Affordable Housing through the 4(d) program which gives rental property owners a 40% property tax rate reduction and grant assistance for rehabilitation for units that remain affordable at 50% or 60% AMI for the next 10 years.
+City continues to preserve Naturally Occurring

+Affordable Housing through the 4(d) program which gives rental property owners an approximate annual property tax rate reduction of 80% and grant assistance for rehabilitation for units that remain affordable at 50% or 60% AMI for the next 10 years.
+The City is also supports Naturally Occurring Affordable Housing through a Rental Rehab program, and in 2024 will be implementing a new Naturally Occurring Affordable Housing acquisition fund.